a34729t/phantom/phantom-py/README.md

 - Use the setup process to construct a basic, unencrypted UDP tunnel
 - Use a named pipe to simulate the TUN interface and communicate with the test harness
 - Added logging
+- Write a simple test harness to send data through the tunnel (and receive it)

 TODO:

-- Write a simple test harness to send data through the tunnel (and receive it)
-- Look into using a LoggerAdapter to add the process name to log output
+### v0.2 - Use TUN interface
+- make sample tun/udp code work properly
+- write a test script for the sample tun/udp code that inits the tun interfaces and closes them
+- integrate tun stuff into main code and modify test harness accordingly
+- try testing data throughput --> 10mbps

-### v0.2 - Expand the test harness functionality
+### v0.3 - Expand the test harness functionality
 - other instance attempts to open up a tunnel when there already is a tunnel established
 - other instance is not there in the first place (no connection in first place)
 - other instance goes down during setup process